Frequently Asked Question's

 The carbon remains stored in all wood products for the life of the product.

-Using wood over other conventional building materials helps to reduce carbon dioxide emissions.
+Using wood over many other conventional materials helps to reduce carbon dioxide emissions.
 Not only does it sequester carbon from the atmosphere, but timber production also has lower levels of embodied energy (or the amount of CO2 emitted during the manufacture, transport and construction of a material).

 Are harvested trees replanted?